vlad-borovkov/akvelon-test-/README.md

-Test task: People (on React.js)
+# Test task: People (on React.js)

-Stack and Technology
+Stack and Technology:

 BEM / HTML / CSS / JavaScript / NPM / REACT.JS / JSX / REST API

 API - https://reqres.in/

-Instructions for implementation and system requirements:
+## Instructions for implementation and system requirements:

-*Download the ZIP archive, unpack;
+- Download the ZIP archive, unpack;
-*Open with VSCode or another code editor;
+- Open folder with VSCode or another code editor;
-*Inside the project directory, npm install is run, this is installed on all the dependencies of this project;
+- Inside the project directory, `npm install` is run, this is installed on all the dependencies of this project;
-*Run the project with the npm start command.
+- Run the project with the `npm start` command.

+## For correcting work IN FIRST YOU SHOULD SIGN UP (its because i didnt get possibility to work with API throght JWT).

 Sign up usage via email which includes an API like eve.holt@reqres.in and password - any that passes form validation.

 Development environment
 The project was generated using Create React App.

-Take fun and find some cat in the project ;)
+`Take fun and find some cat in the project ;)`